 OUR SERVICES

-This steam is then used by three turbo-generators to supply the system with electrical power.
-These three generators have a total connected load capability of 31 megawatts.
+The Utility’s main power generating plant is located at 1832 E. 6th Ave., Hibbing, MN, near the downtown business district.
+The co-generation heat and power plant can utilize a combination of three fuels throughout its four boilers which have a total combined output capacity of 400,000 pounds of steam per hour.This steam is then used to spin three turbo-generators to create electrical power.
+These three generators have a total connected load capability of over 32 MW.
 Over the last year, the City of Hibbing used more than 110 million kilowatt-hours of electricity which is distributed over 96 miles of power lines.

 • When drying clothes, dry only full loads.
 Dry loads one after another to take advantage of heat buildup.
 Clean the lint screen before and after each load.